florinnichifiriuc/dungen-and-dragons/backend/docs/testing/demo-end-to-end-rehearsal-checklist.md

 - Confirm no unexpected entries were logged in `storage/logs/laravel.log` during execution.

 ## Coverage & Lint Spot Checks
-- Execute `composer test` to regenerate the unit coverage report and enforce the 80% threshold manually.
+- Execute `backend/bin/coverage-gate.sh` (or push with the pre-configured hook) to regenerate the unit coverage report and enforce the 80% threshold.
 - Run `npm run lint` to validate accessibility and TypeScript rules on transparency surfaces touched during the demo.
+- Review `php artisan qa:dashboard` for the combined coverage and Playwright history snapshot before sign-off.

 ## Reporting & Escalation
 - Record outcomes in the launch channel: include pass/fail for each Playwright project, unit coverage percentage, and lint status.